 - Neurotherapy - Feedback techniques patient is brought into an optimal state and dynamic functioning

 - Exclude nutritional and hormonal deficiencies (always consider hypoglycemia)

-- Exercise - An exercise routine appropriate to the patient's needs—over-exercising can be bad.
+- Exercise - An exercise routine appropriate to the patient's needs.
 Best exercise is "tissue aerobic exercise" including stretching.